dylanqyuan/dylanqyuan/README.md

 - 👋 Hi~ I am Dylan Yuan(pulished under Quan Yuan, 袁权), 2nd PhD student at Xidian University, China.

-- 🔭 I am currently work on Quality Assessment, Aesthetic Assessment, and related downstream tasks😄.
+- 🔭 I am currently work on computational aesthetics, and related downstream tasks😄.

 <!--
 **dylanqyuan/dylanqyuan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.